pepsimidamerica/nginx_reverse_proxy/README.md

 # Let's Encrypt with nginx
-This repository is the result of folling the guide: https://linuxhandbook.com/nginx-reverse-proxy-docker/
+This repository is the result of following the guide: https://linuxhandbook.com/nginx-reverse-proxy-docker/

 # Create Bridge Network
 Create the bridge network that will be used for communication between the ngix reverse proxy and the proxied containers.